AJenbo/DiabloGrooboAnalysis/readme.md

 ## Runtime Discrepancies

 Despite the stated game time of 3 minutes and 12 seconds, the recording shows the run starting at 00:16 and ending with the killing of Diablo at 03:38 for a total run time of 3 minutes and 22 seconds.
-This indicates 10 seconds of gametime was not accounted for in addition to the gametime that should have been included as described in [[#Missing Gameplay]].
+This indicates 10 seconds of gametime was not accounted for in addition to the gametime that should have been included as described in [[#Missing Gameplay|Missing Gameplay]].

 ## Conclusion